Nordic white kitchen remodel in Exton, PA by Fedor Fabrication

 Why is one contractor’s estimate so much lower?

-Usually because it left things out – no permit, no demolition or disposal line, no design or project-management line, and cabinetry or fixture allowances set to the cheapest grade available.
-Those costs do not disappear; they return as change orders or land on you after you have signed.
-A quick test is whether design and project management are line items at all – if they are not, you are the one designing the kitchen and managing the trades.
+It left things out — usually no permit, no demolition line, no design or project-management line, and allowances set to the cheapest grade.
+Those costs return as change orders after you sign.
+Quick test: are design and project management line items at all?
+If not, you’re designing the kitchen and managing the trades.
 See why one quote is so much higher than another.

 What is an allowance in a remodeling estimate?

-An allowance is a budgeted dollar amount the contractor sets for a category you have not selected yet, like cabinetry, countertops, or tile.
-A lowball sets it to the cheapest stock grade available, which will never produce the look you described – the number looks great until selections, when the “overage” gets framed as your choice to upgrade even though you stated what you wanted at the first meeting.
-That is why the basis of the allowance matters more than the number itself.
+An allowance is a budgeted dollar amount the contractor sets for a category you haven’t selected yet — cabinetry, countertops, tile.
+A lowball sets it to the cheapest stock grade that won’t produce the look you described, then frames the “overage” as your upgrade choice.
+The basis of the allowance matters more than the number itself; ask which grade or product line yours is based on before you accept it.

 What’s a fair cabinetry allowance in Southeastern PA?

 A semi-custom or custom line like Shiloh or Great Northern runs materially more than the cheapest stock grade — and only the contractor who states which one your allowance is based on is being honest with you.
-The basis of the allowance matters more than the number itself.
-Check our Southeastern PA kitchen cost guide and full kitchen cost ranges so you can judge whether an allowance can actually produce what you described before you accept it.
+Sanity-check against our Southeastern PA cost ranges ($30,000–$150,000+ for kitchens) before accepting an allowance, and ask whether it can actually produce what you described.

 Should appliances be in the estimate?

 Appliances and fixtures should be a stated assumption you can remove, never a silent omission.
-We add a best-guess appliance and fixture package into every estimate by default and pull those lines if you would rather source them yourself.
-Silence on appliances is the problem, not their inclusion – an estimate that simply does not mention them is the one that surprises you later, after you have already signed.
+We add a best-guess package into every estimate by default and pull those lines if you’d rather source them yourself through Gerhard’s or your own retailer.
+Silence on appliances is the problem — an estimate that doesn’t mention them is the one that surprises you later.

 Does a fixed-price estimate cost more than a regular one?

-Yes, the number is higher, because it is priced to include what a loose estimate conveniently leaves out – and in exchange it does not drift upward later.
+Yes, the number is higher — because it’s priced to include what a loose estimate conveniently leaves out, and in exchange it doesn’t drift upward later.
 A loose estimate can climb; a fixed price only moves if you change the scope, through a signed change order.
-You are paying for completeness and certainty, not extra margin.
-See what fixed-price remodeling actually means for how the commitment is structured.
+You’re paying for completeness and certainty, not extra margin.
+See what fixed-price remodeling actually means.

 Is the cheapest estimate ever the right choice?

-Yes – for a small, low-risk scope like a backsplash or a single specialty item, where you do not need general-contracting oversight, the leaner quote from a specialist is the smart financial call.
-For a full kitchen or bath in an older Chester County, Delaware County, or Main Line home, the cheapest estimate is usually the most expensive one by the time it is finished.
-Comparing well is not about always picking the biggest number – it is about making sure the number you pick describes the whole job.
+Yes — for a small, low-risk scope like a backsplash or a single specialty item, a leaner quote from a specialist is the smart call.
+For a full kitchen or bath in an older Chester County, Delaware County, or Main Line home, the cheapest estimate is usually the most expensive one by the time it’s finished.
+Comparing well is about making sure the number you pick describes the whole job.